mjbellantoni/formtastic-bootstrap/README.md

 * :date, :datetime and :time.
 These are a series of dropdowns in Formtastic, but are just test fields in Bootstrap.
 You lose some of the automagic that (apparently) gets done.
 [See if I can come up with a recommendation.]
   * Also, date at al are tagged with the 'stringish' class.
   * Don't have hidden fields for date.
+* Fieldsets are simply nested.
+List (li) elements are not inserted.
 ### Other

 * Some of this was done in a pretty mechanical matter to get the tests to pass.
 If you don't think the right thing is happening, let me know.